 Did you know that in hair analysis your ratio of calcium and potassium determine how well your thyroid hormones are doing their job and thyroid hormones HUGE impact on constipation?
 Having high calcium levels in your body (often from taking too much vitamin D in supplement form) relative to potassium levels means that things in your body are literally slowing down, and that means constipation could become normal.

 If your thyroid hormones haven’t been doing their job well for some time, you may know about it by experiencing even more unfavorable symptoms like: cold sensitivity, low energy, depression, weight gain and the list goes on.
-Read more on how to find out where your body's at here and consider finding out your own calcium and potassium levels here (with plans starting at as low as $99).
+Read more on how to find out where your body's at here and consider finding out your own calcium and potassium levels here.

 Foods that work against you slow down bowel function and deduct from your nutritional bank account every time you eat them.
 They do this in three major ways.
 First, when you eat foods that you are allergic or sensitive to, they activate your stress response which reduces your digestive juices and lessens both your absorption and digestion of nutrients.
 Secondly, when you eat foods that cause bloating or that are difficult to digest, they down-regulate your appetite which causes you to eat less and leave you unable to make nutritional deposits, and then it slows transit time.
 Finally, food allergies and sensitivities distract your body from proper function and healing.
 When your body is preoccupied with a stressful food, it can’t focus on proper digestion and building health.

 5. Get More Magnesium